sergiodxa/sergiodxa.com/content/tutorials/access-loaders-data-in-remix.md

 }
 ```

-If I ever change what `loaderData` looks like I can just adjust the props I pass to my component without having to change the component itself.
+If I ever change what `loaderData` looks like, I can just adjust the props I pass to my component without having to change the component itself.

-## Child Routes accessing Parent Routes
+## Child Routes Accessing Parent Routes

-Sometimes you want to access some value returned by a parent route, for example, if you have a dashboard with a list of items and you want to show the details of one of those items in a separate route.
+Sometimes you want to access some value returned by a parent route.
+For example, if you have a dashboard with a list of items and you want to show the details of one of those items in a separate route.

-In that case you have four possible options.
+In that case, you have four possible options:

 1. Create a custom context to pass the values
 2. Use Outlet context to pass the values